 Ideally, you would have installed an air-barrier material prior to installing the wood finish.
 One of the new “smart” vapor retarders, such as MemBrain or Intello would be best as these one-way membranes prevent air and moisture from entering the roof cavity, but allow the roof cavity to dry to the interior of the building if moisture builds up.
 That is, they allow moisture to pass one-way into the living space.

 Another option would be standard drywall, carefully sealed at seams and edges to block airflow.
-You could leave it unpainted or use a standard latex paint and install the wood over this.
-As long as you don’t use a vapor-barrier paint, drywall is highly permeable to water vapor.
+You should paint the drywall with two coats of latex paint to provide a Class III vapor-retarder primer with a perm rating of 1.0 to 10.
 You never want to use foil, plastic, or any impermeable material on the underside of an unvented roof as the structure cannot dry out if it gets wet from interior moisture or a roof leak.

 Also, keep household moisture levels under control in the winter – no more than 50% RH.
 Sources of excess moisture may include wet basements, uncovered dirt in a crawlspace, firewood drying in the basement, and kitchens and baths without exhaust vents.
 Small, tight houses with many occupants and lots of plants will tend to have much higher moisture levels than large, leaky houses with fewer occupants and a lone cactus.

 If you’re seeing moisture condensing on the interior of insulated-glass windows, your moisture levels are too high.
 Or you can take the more scientific approach and buy a humidity gauge.
 If moisture levels are too high, first try to reduce the sources.
 If that doesn’t do the trick, increase ventilation levels.
 A whole-house ventilation system may be necessary in a small, very tight home. – Steve Bliss, BuildingAdvisor.com